AnjelRedemption/HTB-Writeups/machines/nexus/Nexus.md

 python3 build.py
 Done: 7178219d4cdb95e5ece4fb90e9a2b10db328f7ee
 ```
-- We then push the changes to the repo
+- With the script completed, the changes can be pushed to the repository
 ```shell
 git push -u origin main --force
 Enumerating objects: 11, done.